Asterios7/sentiment-analyzer/README.md

 **OR**

-If you want avoid all this trouble, the app is working on an aws instance at [sentiment-analyzer](http://3.70.225.192:8501/)
+If you want to avoid all this trouble, the app is working on an aws instance at [sentiment-analyzer](http://3.70.225.192:8501/).

 ## Notebooks<a id="notebooks"></a>